h0mbre/Learning-C/Assignment-24/README.md

 ## Assignment
 For this excercise we're going to build a C program that executes syscalls!
 We've already learned basically everything we need to know in C up until this point to accomplish this.
-We are going to keep it simple and we're going to use the `open()` syscall only here.
+We are going to keep it simple and we're going to use the `open()` syscall only here. *It should be noted that technically we are not making syscalls directly in user programs, but instead are using wrapper functions defined in libc for our purposes.*

 ## Getting Started
 The first thing you need to know is that the `unistd.h` header file contains all of the syscall wrapper functions we need and `fcntl.h` contains file control functions.
 So we need to include those: